theQRL/documentation/docs/Use/Wallet/qrl-address-overview.md

 ### Hexseed

-The hexseed is another way to represent the seed used to regenerate the full merkle tree.
+The hexseed is another way to represent the seed used to regenerate the full Merkle tree.

-This seed is given in a hexadecimal string consisting of numbers and letters, and when passed through the PRF will generate the same merkle tree as the mnemonic phrase.
+This seed is given in a hexadecimal string consisting of numbers and letters, and when passed through the PRF will generate the same Merkle tree as the mnemonic phrase.

 :::info Example hexseed
 _000400dbf4ead7e3eec1155b6ea44b7181c94cb7cadee49969eb798fdea34ad5c3c01b64b4661dfbeb51f76609a0c182eb7a47_